Male Fertility and Cancer Treatment

 • Fractionation divides the total dose of radiation into many smaller doses.
 Fractionation is used to lessen side effects.
 In the case of fertility, fractionation (many smaller doses) causes more damage to sperm than a larger, single radiation dose.

 Total body irradiation (TBI) is used before stem cell and bone marrow transplants.
 As the name suggests, it is radiation of the whole body.
-About 80% of men who have TBI will have permanent azoospermia.
-Shielding is not a choice in this type of radiation.
+About 80% of those who have TBI will have permanent azoospermia.
+Shielding is not available for this type of radiation.

-For those with temporary azoospermia after radiation, sperm counts are at their lowest 4-6 months after treatment.
-Counts often return to their pretreatment levels 10-24 months after treatment.
+For those with temporary azoospermia after radiation, sperm counts are at their lowest 4 to 6 months after treatment.
+Counts often return to their pretreatment levels 10 to 24 months after treatment.
 This can take longer in those who have higher doses of radiation.

 Surgery and Fertility